wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/OS/Linux/Linux-OpenSource-List.md

 - [Geek Typer](http://geektyper.com/shield/): GeekTyper was inspired by the various media where hacking is usually portrayed incorrectly.

+## Utils

+- [2019-TLDR #Project#](https://tldr.sh): The TLDR pages are a community effort to simplify the beloved man pages with practical examples.

 # Shell

 - [Bash Infinity #Project#](https://github.com/niieani/bash-oo-framework): Bash Infinity is a modern boilerplate / framework / standard library for bash